Nurses make up the majority of the healthcare workforce, but there simply aren’t enough to meet the nation’s growing

 Healthcare organizations rely on nurse educators to provide professional development training that improves the practice of their nursing staff and leads to better patient outcomes.
 Many nurse educators teach part-time while working in a clinical setting.
 This gives them the opportunity to maintain a high degree of clinical competence while sharing their expertise with novice nurses.

 At a minimum, nurse educators who work in academic settings must hold a master's degree.
-Nurse educators who work in clinical settings must hold the minimum of a baccalaureate degree in nursing, but many healthcare institutions are now seeking nurses who hold an MSN in Nursing Education for these areas.
+Nurse educators who work in clinical settings must hold the minimum of a baccalaureate degree in nursing, but many healthcare institutions are now seeking nurses who have completed a nurse educator program for these areas.

 What kind of jobs can I get?